ericfortmeyer/control-structure-test/README.md

 ### Which method of iteration is faster?

-The tests are being used to compare the speed of a set of control structures available to PHP.
+The tests are being used to compare the speed of a set of control structures in one or more programming languages.
 The functions are tasked with determining if all characters of a string are alphanumeric.
 Results are in nanoseconds.

 ```bash